awslabs/harmonix/website/docs/techdocs/entities.md

 OPA on AWS uses some Backstage out of the box entities but also introduces two new entities in the software catalog.

 ## AWS Environment & Environment Provider
-TThese custom Backstage entity kinds were created to represent an abstract AWS environment and environment provider.
+These custom Backstage entity kinds were created to represent an abstract AWS environment and environment provider.

 ### AWS Environment
 An abstracted entity that captures the intent of use of a particular environment instance, including: